A recent study found out that we have a number of ‘grudge’...

-The best way to deal with bailiffs is to know your rights, and this is where we can help.
+The best way to deal with enforcement agents is to know your rights, and this is where we can help.

-We’ve put together an infographic (see below) which lists the dos and don’ts when dealing with bailiffs.
-It’s a handy checklist to refer to for quick advice, but as you may know, bailiff debt law is a complicated topic and it’s important that you get some free and impartial advice if there’s a threat of bailiffs coming to your home.
+Bailiff debt law is a complicated topic and it’s important that you get some free and impartial advice if there’s a threat of them coming to your home.

 This article was first written in 2012, there have been updates to bailiffs law since then.
 For the most up to date information please visit our website.

-A bailiff is authorised to collect a debt on behalf of a creditor and there are several different types of bailiffs, all of whom have different powers;
+An enforcement agent is authorised to collect a debt on behalf of a creditor and there are several different types, all of whom have different powers;

 - County court bailiffs